-Atmospheric carbon monoxide (CO) sources are the oxidation of various organic gases as VOCs emitted from fossil fuel, biomass burning, and also oxidation of methane is important.
-Additionally, emissions from plants, fires and ocean are important sources.
-CO is not considered as a direct greenhouse gas, mostly because it does not absorb terrestrial thermal IR energy strongly enough.
-However, CO is able to modulate the level of methane and production of tropospheric ozone, which are both very important greenhouse gas and hence CO is considered as a climate gas, although not a greenhouse gas.
-CO is closely linked to the cycles of methane and ozone and, like methane; CO plays a key role in the control of the OH radical.
+Atmospheric carbon monoxide (CO) has both natural and anthropogenic sources.
+CO is produced when various organic gases are oxidized, such as methane, VOCs emitted from fossil fuel, and gases from biomass burning.
+Additionally, emissions from plants and ocean are important sources.
+CO is not considered as a direct greenhouse gas, as it does not absorb terrestrial thermal IR energy strongly enough.
+However, CO is able to modulate the level of methane and production of tropospheric ozone, which are both very important greenhouse gases.
+Hence, CO is considered as a climate gas although not a greenhouse gas.
+CO is closely linked to the cycles of methane and ozone and it also plays a key role in the control of OH radicals.

-CO at Zeppelin is included in the current monitoring programme and the observed CO mixing ratios for the period September 2001-2016 are shown in Figure 20.
+CO at Zeppelin is included in the current monitoring programme and the observed CO mixing ratios for the period September 2001-2017 are shown in Figure 22.

-Figure 20: Observations of carbon monoxide (CO) from September 2001 to 2016 at the Zeppelin observatory.
+Figure 22: Observations of carbon monoxide (CO) from September 2001 to 2017 at the Zeppelin observatory.
 Red dots: daily averaged observed mixing ratios.
-The solid line is the empirical fitted background mixing ratio.
+The solid line is the empirical fitted mixing ratio.

 The concentrations of CO show characteristic seasonal variations with a clear annual cycle with a late winter (February/March) maximum and a late summer (August) minimum.
 This seasonal cycle is driven by variations in OH concentration as a sink, emission by industries and biomass burning, and transportation on a large scale.
-As seen from the Figure there are also peak values which are due to long-range transport of polluted air to Zeppelin and the Arctic.
-The highest mixing ratio of CO ever observed at Zeppelin; is 217.2 ppb on the 2nd of May 2006.
-The peak values are due to transport of polluted air from lower latitudes; urban pollution (e.g. combustion of fossil fuel) and in spring 2006 it was from agricultural fires in Eastern Europe.
-The maximum value in 2016 was on 1st of February; 194 ppb, and this was caused by transport of polluted air from North East Russia, the region with oil and gas installations and possible flaring emissions.
-We calculated a trend at Zeppelin of -1.3 ppb per year for the period 2001-2016.
+As seen from the figure there are also peak values which are due to long-range transport of polluted air to Zeppelin and the Arctic.
+The highest mixing ratio of CO ever observed at Zeppelin is 225 ppb, measured on the 2nd of May 2006.
+This peak value was due to agricultural fires in Eastern Europe.
+In general, CO is an excellent tracer for transport of smoke from fires (biomass burning, agricultural- or forest fires).